cloudyuga/genai/Module-04-Building-UIs-with-Gradio/Readme.md

 ### 3️⃣ Content Summary App
 📂 Apps/3-Content-Summary-App

-- Summarizes large chunks of text using an OpenAI-powered model.
+- Summarizes text using an OpenAI-powered model.

 Use case:
 - Condense articles